Romano Amerio

-Romano Amerio (17 January 1905 – 16 January 1997) was a Swiss Italian theologian and a late critic of post-Conciliar evolutions in liturgy and ecclesiology.
+Romano Amerio (17 January 1905 – 16 January 1997) was a Swiss-Italian theologian and a late critic of post-Conciliar evolutions in liturgy and ecclesiology.
 His magnum opus is Iota Unum.
 It is a work dedicated to the study of the ruptures in Church teaching and tradition following the Second Vatican Council.

 Education and teaching

 Amerio was born in Lugano.
 He obtained a doctorate in philosophy from the Catholic University of Milan in 1927.
 He was a disciple of Fr.
 Gemelli, the founder of the University.
-He had studied in detail the philosophy of 17th century Italian poet Tommaso Campanella, of whose work he later became a professional scholar.
-He is also known for his study of Antonio Rosmini and producing a critical edition of the work of Alessandro Manzoni.
+He had studied in detail the philosophy of 17th-century Italian poet Tommaso Campanella, of whose work he later became a professional scholar.
+He is also known for his study of Antonio Rosmini and for producing a critical edition of the work of Alessandro Manzoni.

 After receiving his doctorate, he taught philosophy and Greco-Roman classics at the Academy of Lugano in Switzerland.

 Peritus at Vatican Council II

-Amerio was taken to Vatican Council as a peritus of Angelo Giuseppe Jelmini, Apostolic Administrator of the Diocese of Lugano and Titular Bishop of Thermae Basilicae.
+Amerio was taken to the Vatican Council as a peritus of Angelo Giuseppe Jelmini, Apostolic Administrator of the Diocese of Lugano and Titular Bishop of Thermae Basilicae.
 Since Jelmini was a member of the Central Preparatory Commission, Amerio was able to view all the schemata and write comments on behalf of Jelmini.
-20 Years after the end of the Council, as he grew more and more critical of the discontinuity in doctrine and discipline promoted in the name of the Council by certain groups, he wrote Iota Unum.
+20 years after the end of the Council, as he grew more and more critical of the discontinuity in doctrine and discipline promoted in the name of the Council by certain groups, he wrote Iota Unum.